 Start-ups, especially high-potential ones, impact the economic growth of a country by creating more jobs and presenting solutions for socio-economic problems through latest innovations, making entrepreneurs the most valuable players in the field of economy.
 Having a direct positive impact on Pakistan’s economy, start-ups such as Zameen, Airlift, Markhor, Mangobaaz and Careem brought employment opportunities to hundreds of people across the country.
 The Pakistan government has initiated various start-up incubation programs in the main cities of the country to serve as a place for innovation and fresh ideas to flourish.
 In turn, these start-ups promise to benefit the country’s economic and social growth by their revolutionary problem-solving abilities and latest innovations.
-The impact of start-ups on economic growth is huge, however, it is also common knowledge that most aspiring start-ups tend to fail and die out in their infancy.
+The impact of start-ups on economic growth is huge.
+However, it is also common knowledge that most aspiring start-ups tend to fail and die out in their infancy.
 We gonna dig deep into National Incubation Centre at lums.

 Pioneered by LUMS Centre for Entrepreneurship (LCE) in 2017, National Incubation Centre (NIC) is the largest technology hub of Pakistan which aims to digitally revolutionize the country by providing advanced facilities to entrepreneurs and their start-ups.
 With the public-private partnership of the Ministry of IT & Telecom, the Ignite National Technology Fund, Jazz and Teamup, the team at NIC helps entrepreneurs build their start-ups from scratch.
 Aiming to build a successful entrepreneurial ecosystem in Pakistan, NIC promises access to latest research, investors, and opportunities to work under mentorship of successful entrepreneurs.
 The start-ups currently incubated at NIC include PEZ, a locally manufactured dog food, WASGO, a recycling company, Roof.pk, a Pakistani Airbnb, Alif aur Art, an online resource development product for children to integrate Urdu learning through arts, and ORFOL, an Online Reported Found or Lost platform to report your lost and found possessions.